 The main event in Anoka happens each October

-Known as the the Halloween Capital of the World, the city bring out all the stops with everything from a largest pumpkin contest to a scavenger hunt.
+Known as the Halloween Capital of the World, the city brings out all the stops with everything from the largest pumpkin contest to a scavenger hunt.
 There are also two main parades: Light Up the Night and the Grand Parade that takes place before Halloween.

 The finale of the Halloween Capitol of the World is the Grand Day Parade – the largest in the state.